RussellAFisher/Arduino-BluetoothRelay/README.md

 # Arduino Bluetooth Relay w/ Light Sensor

-### Small personal project that uses an Arduino, BLE board, photoresistor, and relay assembly.
+### Personal project that uses an Arduino, BLE board, photoresistor, and relay assembly.

 Started as a project that would toggle a relay on and off given an empty string being sent from phone using UART.